 Maximum duration of the size determination in seconds.
 The default is 60 seconds.

-setcase - Uppercase/lowercase for file names in the target system setcase [ all posix off ]
+setcase - Uppercase/lowercase for file names in the target system setcase

 The setcase command defines the use of uppercase/lowercase letters in the target system for the file names of the files transferred with put and mput.